 The process of tinting broadly involves three major steps each of which needs to be done with care and professional expertise.
 These steps include processes pertaining to the:

-- The process of applying the tint onto the window.
+The process of applying the tint to the window.

 Definite precision is required both in the measurement and the cutting up of the actual film while two or more people have to be there to hold the Tint in place after its protective covering has been removed.
 Wetting both the window and the tint enable the adhesives present on the tint to start doing their work properly and adhere to the window firmly and tightly.